 established that HPV is present in nearly all cervical cancer.

-Those five papers, and the accumulated understanding we have today of
+Those papers, and the accumulated understanding we have today of

 how HPV works, establish beyond a reasonable doubt that

 As a result, Harald zur Hausen won the 2008

 Nobel Prize for Medicine for his discovery.

 (See also timelines of the discovery of the cause and prevention of